thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 ##### Disk

 The group **disk** can be very dangerous, since hard drives in /dev/sd\* and /dev/hd\* can be read and written bypassing any file system and any partition, allowing a normal user to disclose, alter and destroy both the partitions and the data of such drives without root privileges.
-Users should never belong to this group.

 You can find use that vulnerability as showed below where we use a filesystem debugger to get SSH keys and the /etc/shadow content.